frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-smart-cards.md

 ## Bringing it all together

-Use your RDP client to connect to `workstation.env$N.pki.frase.id.au`.
+Use your RDP client to connect to `workstation.e$N.pki.frase.id.au`.
 You may need to prefix the domain name with `rdp://`.
 The TCP port is `3389`.

 You may need to accept the server's certificate—which you issued and configured!

+Authenticate the RDP session with the RDP username and password (`rdp`:`hunter2`).
+If there is a *Domain* field, leave it blank.

-The GDM login greeter will prompt you for the smart card pin.
+The GDM login screen will greet you.
+It will prompt you for the smart card pin.
 Enter the PIN and log in.
 Then open the *Terminal* app and run `klist`.
 You will see that the user obtained a Kerberos TGT during login.

 All done!
 You can log out and close your RDP client.